-New Zealand Transport Agency Notice of Requirement to Designate Land for State Highway Purposes
+New Zealand Transport Agency (NZTA) Notice of Requirement to Designate Land for State Highway Purposes

-- Appointed Commissioner Mr Allan Cubitt considered this matter at a Hearing on Wednesday, 16 August 2017.
-The Commissioner recommended, pursuant to Section 171 of the Resource Management Act 1991, that the requirement to designate the SH 1 realignment at Edendale, be confirmed, with the designation to read "State Highway Purposes" and further, that conditions be imposed.
-The NZTA has advised it accepts the recommendation in whole. - 117 Accordingly a copy of the decision has now been served on submitters and landowners this appeal period will close early October 2017.
+Appointed Commissioner Mr Allan Cubitt considered this matter at a Hearing on Wednesday, 16 August 2017.
+The Commissioner recommended that the requirement to designate the SH 1 realignment at Edendale be confirmed and that conditions be imposed.

+113 The NZTA has advised it accepts the recommendation in whole.
+Accordingly a copy of the decision has now been served on submitters and landowners - this appeal period will close early October 2017.